Pairing: Dean Winchester/Harry Potter

 "Oh, really?"
 Harry tensed at the challenge in future Dean's voice.

 Harry gasped as he heard the sound of flesh hitting flesh and looked over to see Dean fall to ground, knocked unconscious from future Dean's punch.
 Future Dean merely looked over at him, practically daring him to do something.
-Harry felt his shock fade into anger at the future version of the man he loved, then it was replaced with worry when Dean didn't move.
+Harry felt his shock fade into anger at the different version of the man he loved, then it was replaced with worry when Dean didn't move.

 Ignoring the future counterpart, he rushed to Dean's side, checking his head for major damage.
 Harry briefly looked up when everyone left.
 Harry knew he needed to help Dean first, only then could they, hopefully, save the others.
 Harry was almost tempted to let future Dean deal with Lucifer on his own, but there was the possibility that he would end up killing Lucifer, killing Sam in the process.
 No matter how much of an asshole future Dean was being, he couldn't let that affect his decision to help Sam.
 Sam didn't deserve to be trapped like that.